Poffix-github/FHPC_exam_project/exercise_1/report.md

             Makefile
             report.pdf
 where,
-- `exercise_1` contains all files relevant to the Game of Life assingment
+- `exercise_1` contains all files relevant to the Game of Life assignment
     - `include` constains the personal library
         - `gol.h` is the library to link the functions in the `.c` files
     - `obj` is a folder that stores the object file when the program gets compiled